New Waterworks Zoutkamp

 Noorderzijlvest Water Authority

-• Restoration of the Hunsingo Lock
+• Restoration of the Hunsingo lock

-• Construction of bank protection along the Hunsingo Canal between the Hunsingo lock and the current H.D.
+• Construction of bank protection along the Hunsingo canal between the Hunsingo lock and the current H.D.
 Louwes pumping station

 • Construction of a separate bicycle path along the N388